- No products in the cart.

 Pay close attention to the spacing between the motor and your forks.
 If more clearance is needed, turn the thick notched washers with the tab around so the tab faces away from the motor.
 Standard washers, when used as a spacer, will bend over the axle ridges when tightened and rub against the motor.
 The brake motor cut-off lever assemblies do not have to be attached for the system to work, but they are a very good added safety feature; please try to use them if possible.
 They are absolutely necessary with our new cruise control feature.
 Important: never reverse the black and red leads of the battery with the controller (black must be to black and red to red); the battery will win the war if the polarity is reversed and the controller will be damaged.
 The throttle lights are simply voltage indicators.
 The best way to determine battery level for any system is with a cycle analyst, which reads amp hours.
 Contact us if you would like to know where to purchase one.

 Best Practices for the Longevity of your electric kit System

 – Level 5 is a notable jump from Level 4.
 Level 5-9 are fine on level terrain and for getting over the last short stretch of a steep incline.
-However, continuous use with the max wattage available on long steep climbs is hard on the system and could cause premature failure.
+However, continuous use with the max wattage available on long steep climbs is hard on the system and could cause premature failure (this is not covered under warranty).
 It is much better to just gear your bike down and go slower in a lower assist level.
 You will also realize more distance per charge.
 Lots of customers report 45+ miles per charge at level one which still provides great assist.

 – Always go by voltage level measured when the system is in use.
 The bars may not tell you much.
 Under use, the system will shut off at about 41V with a 52V battery and 30V with a 36V (either voltage battery is plug and play with our systems).
 Reading the voltage when not using the motor will not tell you what is available.
 Voltage climbs when the battery is at rest.